Andrea (The Walking Dead): Post-war (2014–2017)

 Two years after the events of "All Out War," Andrea is shown to still be with Rick, and now has Carl calling her "mom."
 She is preparing to run a fair that has been in preparation for months.
 They live in the re-built Alexandria Safe Zone with perimeter checks around the DC area to navigate their ways across the communities.
 She later tells Rick she agrees with the decision to send their son to the Hilltop to become a blacksmith apprentice.
 She bids Carl a farewell, telling him to follow Maggie's rules.
 In Rick's absence to trek to the Hilltop, she is the leader of the Alexandria Safe Zone.
 Andrea is questioned by newcomer Magna and her group about how they survived.
 She explains to Magna about the events of the war that unfolded.
 Andrea holds a gun to Negan's head as he gets cleaned up in his prison cell, but later learns Olivia forgot to lock the cell door.
 She later urges the returned Rick to kill him again.
 The morning before the fair, Andrea wakes up early and meets with Siddiq to check on the structure for the fair, tearing up at the sight of vendors and booths being set up.
 When she learns of Carl's disappearance, she joins Rick, Michonne, and Dante in a mission to bring him back safely.
 Once they are held hostage by the Whisperers, a tribe of thousands disguised as roamers, she sees the marked border of territories where she witnesses dozens of people she knew from each of the communities with their heads on spikes.

 After the massive walker herd swarms Alexandria, Andrea and a group of other survivors including Magna, Eugene and Yumiko try to lead the walkers away.
 Eugene and Andrea lead a large portion of the herd towards the ocean.
 Eugene attempts to lead more of the walkers away with the horn, but Andrea is reluctant.
 Andrea and the others stare in shock at the small wound on her neck which is revealed to be a bite from a walker.
 Upon returning to Alexandria, Rick and others say their farewells as she slowly passes away.
 Before her death, she reminds Rick to stay strong and continue to lead the community to rebuild society.
-Andrea eventually reanimates as a walker and tries to kill Rick, only for him to stab her in the head with a knife.
+Andrea reanimates as a walker and attempts to kill Rick, only for him to stab her in the head with a knife.

-When Carl founds his own family, he names his daughter after Andrea.
+When Carl finds his own family, he names his daughter after Andrea.